 “Yeah,” Julia added.
 “I mean, after all—”

 Samantha was torn from the conversation when she felt a tug on the rope.
 Three distinct and forceful pulls.
-Jonathan was ready to be hoisted out.
+John was ready to be hoisted out.
 She moved to the pulley and started to crank them up.

 Then, rather loudly, she heard Bryan.
 “Hey, thanks again for the snacks.
 I suppose I should be getting back to work.”